inivekin/abosa/abosa.typ

 If I look inward tae my sims,
-fae probabilities that swelled, an sleep wi dormant robot limbs,
-I could emerge wi fear dispelled, wi owerincubated skills, which squanders in anxiety if I must live through many kills o maximal variety.
+fae probabilities that swelled, an sleep wi dormant robot limbs, would I emerge wi fear dispelled, wi owerincubated skills, which squanders in anxiety if I must live through many kills o maximal variety?
 But fostering each scar an scrape am answered by my falters met, the ties I cut can keep their shape as stripping frae a stuffed headset.
+I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed, a loose weave I'll leave dangling.
 Errything that's done is undone when I settle tae the rhythm,
 Predictably my life is run
 wi chaos fae algorithm.
-I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed, a loose weave I'll leave dangling.
 Behind me doors close silently, ahead is what I can't prevent, a force withoot concept o me,